Last updated: Dec 02 2016

 The Episerver Social platform is a collection of extensible services for defining and collecting community generated content.

-- Ratings - allow users to quantify the value of your content and products
+- Ratings.
+Lets users quantify the value of your content and products.

 Every site has unique needs with regard to the management of user-generated content.
 Sites differ in how they want to invite feedback, shape that content, and moderate its publication.
 These needs demand flexibility from a content platform.
 Unfortunately, the implementation of such features is often forced to conform to the limitations of a platform that is not suited to accommodate them.